meegpipe/meegpipe/tutorials/batman/abp_feat.md

 [regex-book]: http://shop.oreilly.com/product/9780596528126.do

-Recall that _meegpipe_ always stores processing results under the same directory where the input file(s) is (are) located (each set of results under a different `.meegpipe` directory).
+Recall that _meegpipe_ always stores processing results under the same directory where the input file is located (under a different`.meegpipe` directory with the same name as the input file).
 Thus we can't just process all the files listed in the cell array `splittedFiles`.
 Well, we could, but that would mess our tidy directory structure and store the results somewhere deep under `INPUT_DIR`.
 Instead, we want the results to be stored under `OUTPUT_DIR`: